juliandeleonguerrero/Worldbuilding-Obsidian-Template/README.md

 ## Waypoint

 Among other very useful features, the Waypoint plugin allows dynamically updating table of contents for a folder.
 This is used within the folder notes for the category, and can be handy for world builders who like to review a folder's contents within a note.

+## And the ITS Theme

+While not technically a plugin, the ITS theme looks slick as all heck, and most importantly makes a number of changes to the infobox feature in Obisidan- giving it a wiki-like appearance perfect for your worldbuilding.

 # Want to Donate?